apimatic/apimatic-codegen-openshift-pipelines-demo/README.md

 - Please refer to the [APIMatic contact page](https://www.apimatic.io/contact/) to select a support resource you find suitable for your issue.
 - To request additional features in the future, or if you notice any discrepancy regarding this document, please drop an email to [support@apimatic.io](mailto:support@apimatic.io).
+- The sample API Specification provided in this demo was created by APIMatic using the publicly available [Postman collection](https://documenter.getpostman.com/view/13382743/UVC5FTHT) for the Whatsapp Cloud API.
 ### Copyrights

 [C] Copyright 2022 APIMatic